aashen12/Ebola-Forecasting/README.md

 # Ebola-Forecasting
-Code and scripts for UCLA Department of Statistics Ebola Forecasting Research Group
+Code and documents for UCLA Department of Statistics Ebola Forecasting Research Group.